Ecological Collapse or Catastrophe

 Fish tank at uShaka Marine World, Durban, KwaZulu Natal

 Take a fish tank full of water and imagine emptying the cartridge of your fountain pen into all four corners.
 Allow your mind's eye to follow the ribbons of fading colour about.
-Eventually, there will be no visible suggestion of ink, but molecular remnants of it will be found in every square millimetre of water.
+Eventually, there will be no visible suggestion of ink, but molecular remnants of it will be found in every cubic millimetre of water.
 You won't be able to identify where that molecule's entry point was but it is still complicit in the pollution of the tank.

 Our home, in this metaphor, is the fish tank, and the water is our atmospheric system.
 For 10 000 years, humans have been polluting that by adding more heat-trapping greenhouse gases to an already delicately balanced system.
 In the past 250 years, with the start of the industrial revolution, the rate of pollution has increased exponentially.